I F P: 50 Hour Music Challenge

-7 Day Design Challenge
+50 Hour Design Challenge

-Running since 2017, the challenge was initially launched as a poster design challenge, inviting designers to recreate movie posters on a given theme.
+Running since 2017, the challenge was initially launched as a poster design challenge, inviting designers to recreate movie posters on a given theme within 7 days.
 In 2020, an additional category of Fan Art was added to the challenge.
 Owing to huge participation in 2020 and continuous demand for adding even more categories, Digital Illustrations and Digital Collage were additionally added in 2021.
+In 2022, a UI/UX category was also added on popular demand, and 'Brand book' category in 2023.

+In 2024, the challenge was re-packaged to 50 Hour Design Challenge and a new category called 'AI Art' was added.

-7 Day Writing Challenge
+50 Hour Writing Challenge

-Introduced in 2017, the challenge has been participated by over 9,000 writers in last 5 years.
+Introduced in 2017, the challenge has been participated by over 11,000 writers in last 6 years.
 Initially, the challenge saw only short scriptwriting as an accepted format.
-However, owing to challenge's popularity amongst writers across the world, a short story category was later added in 2021.
-The participation has come from over 440 cities and 28 countries.
+However, owing to challenge's popularity amongst writers across the world, a short story category was later added in 2021 and Think Piece category in 2022.

-7 Day Storytelling Challenge
+In 2024, the challenge was re-packaged to 50 Hour Writing Challenge and a new category called 'Mini Series' was added.

+50 Hour Performing Arts Challenge

-Storytelling challenge was brought to light in 2018 with spoken word as it's only category.
+Previously known as 7 Day Storytelling challenge, it was brought to light in 2018 with spoken word as its only category.
 In 2021, poetry was added since organisers felt both were active form of performing arts expressions.
-In last 4 years, over 5,500 performers have participated actively from over 14 countries with major participation coming in English and Hindi languages.
+In last 5 years, over 7,100 performers have participated actively from over 19 countries with major participation coming in English and Hindi languages.